gaojun0816/nativediscloser/README.md

 + analyzed_so: number of analyzed *shared library* files.
 This number should equal to the number of *\*.so* files contained in the APK but more than the *\*.result* files in the result folder.
 Since there could be *\*.so* files contained in the APK but not really used.
 + analyzed_func: number of C JNI functions analyzed.
 This number should equal to the C JNI functions that have counterpart Java native methods.
 + timeout: number of C JNI functions that are timeout when analyzing.
 As there is a time limitation for analyzing each C JNI function.
++ dynamic_timeout: this is a boolean value indicates that whether the analysis of dynamic JNI functiong registration is timeout.
+If it is, then dynamically registered C JNI functions could be partially or not detected.